-If by a recruitment agency, visit their website to look for other jobs, they may have listed that suits your interest or meets your specialization.
+If by a recruitment agency, visit their website to look for other jobs, they may have listed that suit your interest or meets your specialization.

-Different recruitment agencies specialise in distinct types of jobs.
-Knowledge of which recruitment agencies specialise in jobs position you have interest in – makes it easier to find jobs on their website.
+Different recruitment agencies specialize in distinct types of jobs.
+Knowledge of which recruitment agencies specialize in jobs positions you have an interest in – makes it easier to find jobs on their website.